dangilman/pyHalo/README.rst

 Installation
 ------------
-Download from pypi: pip install pyhalo

-Or clone the repository, navigate into the directory that contains the setup.py file and run "python setup.py install"
+Clone the repository, navigate into the directory that contains the setup.py file and run "python setup.py install"

 The first code release, before majoring refactoring, is 8302393.